Gdoc/Admin

 Exemplars in Global Health: Which countries are most successful in preventing maternal deaths?

 830 women die from pregnancy-related causes on any given day.
-Most of these deaths are preventable.
-How can we use the Exemplar framework to identify which countries have been most successful in doing so?
+How can we use the Exemplar framework to learn how we can reduce these deaths?

 On any average day 830 women die from pregnancy-related causes.1